bkase/dotfiles/README.md

 # Dotfiles
 ---

-These are the dotfiles for my linux machines
+These are the dotfiles for my \*nix machines